Récolte

 Digital support: Presentations and resources handed over after each session.

-Technicians from development, economic and agri-supply organizations. farmers.
-Teachers End-of-session quiz, Q&A, individual satisfaction survey, self-positioning
+Technicians from development, economic and agri-supply organizations.
+Farmers.
+Teachers Quiz at each session, Q&A, individual satisfaction survey, self-positioning

 If you have any requests for adaptations to help you succeed in your course, please contact the disability referent: